Nature Stuff www.mdavid.com.au

 Sulphur-crested Cockatoos

-If you see some spectacular large white Australian birds making a call sounding like someone being strangled, then chances are you're watching some Sulphur-crested cockatoos.
+If you see some spectacular large white Australian birds making a call sounding like someone being strangled, then chances are you’re in the presence of some Sulphur-crested Cockatoos.

 What do they look like?

-They're pretty big, measuring 45 cm (18 in).
-They're mostly white, with a dark grey (or black) beak, yellow crest feathers on their head (which they sometimes stand straight up) and some yellow under the wings.
+They’re pretty big, measuring 45 cm (18 in).
+They’re mostly white, with a dark grey (or black) beak, yellow crest feathers on their head (which they sometimes stand straight up) and some yellow under the wings.
 Some people confuse them with corellas, which look similar but lack the big crest.
-To give you a better idea of the difference, the picture below shows a corella.
+To give you a better idea of the difference, one of the pictures above shows a corella.

 What do they eat?